 Another year, another truckload of new laws – the usual, right?
-How does that affect you?
+How does that affect you, and traffic stops?
 For the most part, hopefully it doesn’t.

 But when you consider the fact that most criminal law problems – large and small – start as vehicle traffic stops; it pays to be aware of new laws allowing police to stop you.
 Some of these went into effect June, July and some August 1, 2009.
 All represent an expansion of government power and a reduction of your liberty and freedom.